 In that time they lived with Greeks and Phoenicians, which had a great influence, and traded between them.
 In fact, indiketes coined its own currency, the undikesken.

 Finally, just 20 minutes from Ullastret, if you want to get an more complete idea how the indiketes lived, you can go to the Iberian village of Punta del Castell in Palamós, where you will find the remains of another indiketes village.
-Right on the ocean, with spectacular views over the Castell’s beach and Palamos bay’s.
+In front of the sea, with spectacular views over the Castell’s beach and the bay of Palamós.

 And, if the weather is good enough, once you finish the visit you can even take a dip!
-After such a long walk your feets will apreciate it!
+After such a long walk, your feet will apreciate it!
+In this link you can see the houses closest to the Iberian settlement of Ullastret.